hyperledger/fabric/docs/source/secured_asset_transfer/secured_private_asset_transfer_tutorial.md

 - An asset may be issued by the first owner's organization (in the real world issuance may be restricted to some authority that certifies an asset's properties).
 - Ownership is managed at the organization level (the Fabric permissioning scheme would equally support ownership at an individual identity level within an organization).
-- The asset identifier and owner is stored as public channel data for all channel members to see.
+- The asset identifier is a hash of the asset's immutable properties, and along with the current owner is stored as public channel data for all channel members to see.
-- The asset metadata properties however are private information known only to the asset owner (and prior owners).
+- The asset immutable properties however are private information known only to the asset owner (and prior owners).
-- An interested buyer will want to verify an asset's private properties.
+- An interested buyer will want to verify an asset's private properties against the hashed asset id before purchasing.
+This confirms that the buyer has the correct asset description.
 - An interested buyer will want to verify an asset's provenance, specifically the asset's origin and chain of custody.
-They will also want to verify that the asset has not changed since issuance, and that all prior transfers have been legitimate.
+This confirms that the asset has not changed since issuance.
-- To transfer an asset, a buyer and seller must first agree on the sales price.
+- To transfer an asset, a buyer and seller must first agree on the asset's properties and sales price.
 - Only the current owner may transfer their asset to another organization.
-- The actual private asset transfer must verify that the legitimate asset is being transferred, and verify that the price has been agreed to.
+- The actual private asset transfer must verify that the asset's properties and price have been agreed to.
 Both buyer and seller must endorse the transfer.

 ## How privacy is maintained

 The smart contract uses the following techniques to ensure that the asset properties remain private:

-- The asset metadata properties are stored in the current owning organization's implicit private data collection on the organization's peers only.
+- The asset properties are stored in the current owning organization's implicit private data collection on the organization's peers only.
 Each organization on a Fabric channel has a private data collection that their own organization can use.
 This collection is *implicit* because it does not need to be explicitly defined in the chaincode.
 - Although a hash of the private properties is automatically stored on-chain for all channel members to see, a random salt is included in the private properties so that other channel members cannot guess the private data pre-image through a dictionary attack.
 - Smart contract requests utilize the transient field for private data so that private data does not get included in the final on-chain transaction.
 - Private data queries must originate from a client whose org id matches the peer's org id, which must be the same as the asset owner's org id.